rnosov/react-reveal/src/docs/migrating.md

 ```jsx
 import Fade from 'react-reveal/Fade';
 ```
 - `react-reveal`  used to wrap it's children in a `div` tag.
 This behaviour is deprecated in `1.0`.
 You should manually wrap children in a tag of your choosing (such as `div`). `react-reveal` expects only a single child!
 For compatibility reasons, if you pass more than one child to `react-reveal`  it will still wrap it in a `div` tag but you'll get a warning in the console.
-You should inspect the console and make sure that you're only passing a single child to `react-reveal` like so:
+You should regularly inspect the console and make sure that you're only passing a single child to `react-reveal` like so:

 ```jsx
 <Fade>